glytoucan/glytoucan/manual/search-text.md

 Once entered, any related super-structures will be displayed.
 If the input structure is not registered, it will indicate so as it will not have an Accession Number.

 ![Glytoucan Graphical Interface](/images/manual/search-result.png)
-_Please note that the sequence is first converted to GlycoCT, and the GlycoCT sequence is used to search for the structure_
+_Please note that the sequence is converted to WURCS, and the WURCS sequence is used to search for the structure_